China tours for seniors.

-With a 4,000 year-old history, a population of 1.4 billion people, and a total landmass of 9.6m square kilometres, China is truly one of the most extraordinary travel destinations on the planet.
+With a 4,000 year-old history, a population of 1.4 billion people, and a total landmass of 9.6m square kilometres, China is truly one of the most amazing travel destinations on the planet.
 Featuring an endless variety of geographical locales and cultural spectacles, there is no shortage of things to see or do while in China.
-Whether you wish to scale the heights of the Great Wall, gaze upon the famous Terracotta Warriors, or simply indulge in the array foods that comprise Chinese cuisine, there’s something for every traveller in China.
+Delve into the history of ancient China on a visit to the terracotta army of Xi’an, or experience the intensity of contemporary China in the mega-cities of Beijing and Shanghai.
+Take in China’s natural wonders: the rugged peaks of Huangshan, the beautiful karst mountain landscape of Guilin Yangshuo and drift down the Yangtze River, lifeblood of the world’s most ancient civilisation.
+Join Odyssey Traveller and uncover the natural and historic wonders of China.

 Odyssey travels by coach and occasionally uses local transport, including trains and ferries.
 Specifics are always outlined in your tour itinerary.
 China has an extensive rail network, with a high speed rail network stretching across the country.
 Non-high speed rail services are also available, though are less fast and may be less comfortable.
 Most major cities have well-developed transport networks and have a variety of transport options, including subway trains, taxis and buses.